swimmingly/swimmingly.github.io/_pages/other/individualism.md

 The essential mistake is that a state is inherently centralized.
 So people must delegate their power to representatives who meet in central bodies to make decisions binding on everyone.
 People must live in thrall to this drama.
 Society gets organized around it.

-Actually, the state could be _distributed_.
+The state could instead be _distributed_.
 Delegation of power, representation, central bodies, collective decision-making, and social-scale drama can be abandoned.
 These notes relate the philosophy and mechanics of an individualist distributed state.

 ### metaphysics